 You can apply one or multiple strokes to a path using the Appearance panel.
-For the complete description of the panel's interface, refer the Appearance Panel section.
+For the complete description of the panel's interface, refer to the Appearance Panel section.

 To open or hide the Appearance panel, use the Window > Appearance command from the main menu.